vkumbhar94/dummy-json-schema-md/out/values-properties-friendly-cluster-name.md

 ```

 A unique name given to the cluster's resource group.
-NOTE: do not change name once application deployed in cluster, breaks correlation at multiple places
+NOTE: do not change name once application deployed in cluster.
+If changed, breaks correlation at multiple places
 example: Organised Resource group name of kubernetes resource tree generated as "Kubernetes Cluster: <clusterName>"

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                        |